Diverse and Cycle-Tested Team

 Mr. Shah presently serves as non-executive chairman of the board for CorePoint Lodging REIT (NYSE: CPLG) and is a member of owner advisory boards with Marriott International and Hyatt Hotels Corporation.
 He is an executive committee member of the board of directors for the American Hotel and Lodging Association, and he is a member of its Industry Real Estate and Finance Advisory Council (IREFAC).

 Mr. Shah is an active supporter of educational objectives and is currently serving his fourth term as a member of the Board of Trustees for his alma mater, Wake Forest University.

-Mr. Brunt is a principal and chief investment officer with responsibility for leading the
+Mr. Brunt is a principal and chief investment officer responsible for leading a team of

-acquisitions, land and new development opportunities, market and investment analysis, and
+asset and portfolio acquisitions, land and new development opportunities, market and

 Prior to joining Noble in 2005, Mr. Brunt held senior investment roles at Songy Partners and Hardin Capital.
-He began his career in hotel operations and has nearly 25 years of hospitality industry experience.
+He began his career in hotels with Homestead Village, a mid-scale extended stay lodging brand founded by Security Capital Group, and has nearly 25 years of hospitality industry experience.

 Mr. Brunt earned an MBA from Southern Methodist University and a BA from Trinity College.
 He is a former professional violinist and spent two years as a member of the Memphis Symphony Orchestra.
 Mr. Brunt currently serves as a board member of the Atlanta Symphony Orchestra, the Atlanta Midtown Alliance, and the Buckhead Coalition.
 He is also a member of the AHLA Lodging Investment Council and a member of the Urban Land Institute.